Diwakar-1710/eka-care-assignment/README.md

 - **Time Complexity:** Parsing the rules takes \( O(L) \), where \( L \) is the number of rules.
 Each user input involves an \( O(1) \) dictionary lookup, making it efficient.
 - **Space Complexity:** Storing the rules in the dictionary takes \( O(L) \).

-## Installation

-Step-by-step instructions on how to install and get the project running.